llctrautmann/Obsidian/Concepts/Linear Algebra.md

 \Phi(\lambda \boldsymbol{x}) & =\lambda \Phi(\boldsymbol{x})
 \end{aligned}
 $$
-`Note: its just distributivity and associativity`
+`Note: its just distributivity and associativity or closure under multiplication and addition.`

 for all $x, y \in V$ and $\lambda \in \mathbb{R}$.
 We can summarise this in the following definition: